-If you have been following up issues about VISA Lottery, you’d know about the widespread rumour that Canada is due to begin a new immigration lottery, similar to the DV VISA lottery in the United States, this is untrue.
-The story stems from an article published online that citizens from 16 countries could apply for a, fake 2019 Canadian Lottery.
+If you have been following up issues about VISA Lottery, you’d know about the widespread rumor that Canada is due to begin a new immigration lottery, similar to the DV VISA lottery in the United States, this is untrue.
+The story stems from an article published online that citizens from 16 countries could apply for a fake 2019/2020 Canadian Lottery.

 The government of Canada has not made any public announcement that such a lottery will open, and there is no reason to believe that such a program will be launched.
 The story being circulated appears to be fraudulent.

 The false story lists a range of eligibility requirements for interested citizens of Oman, Ethiopia, Philippines, Ghana, Guyana, Jamaica, Nigeria Gambia, Cameroon, Kenya, Pakistan, Zambia, Thailand, Uganda, Fiji, and Lesotho.